We have information you must know before you buy the Q7.

 Electronic stability control, or ESC, manages wheel slip by applying the brake at the slipping wheel without interrupting power deliver to the wheels with grip.
 The system helps maintain stability in corners by lightly applying the brakes to individual wheels when the vehicle's path doesn't match the driver's intentions.
 The Q7's electronic stability control system is enhanced with an off-road mode that can be switched on to allow some slip for smooth power delivery on gravel roads.
 For steep, slippery grades, Hill Descent Control automatically maintains a 12-mph speed by applying the brakes to individual wheels without driver input, allowing the driver to concentrate on steering.

 Towing capacity starts at 5500 pounds for all models but rises to 6600 pounds with the optional towing package.
 The Adaptive Air Suspension features a trailer mode that helps manage the unique physics of towing.
 The Adaptive Air Suspension is self-leveling, so when towing you're not blinding other drivers with your low beams.
 The Q7 also has a Tow mode for the electronic stability control calibrated to counteract swaying motions that can become dangerous when pulling a trailer.
+With its longer wheelbase, the Q7 should make a better tow vehicle than would the Volkswagen Touareg.

-The power steering is speed-sensitive, reducing the amount of assistance at higher speeds to deliver more road feel.
+The Q7's power steering is speed-sensitive, reducing the amount of assistance at higher speeds to deliver more road feel.
 Steering isn't as heavy as that in the BMW X5, for example, but nor is it as light as that of the GMC Yukon.
 On-center feel is outstanding, with steering inputs met by quick response, and it's just 2.7 turns of the steering wheel from lock to lock.

 Handling is superb for a vehicle of this size.
 The Q7 is only two inches shorter than a Cadillac Escalade and actually has a longer wheelbase.
 Nonetheless, it feels much smaller, reacting readily to quick changes of direction.
 Only in close-quarter handling, such as in parking lots or parallel parking, does the Q7's size become evident.